JesusLeon/Horologists/README.md

 Horology—the art or science of measuring time.

 ### What is *Horologist*?
-*Horologist* is a minimal CLI tool to mark points in time with a simple message.
+*Horologist* is a minimalistic CLI tool to mark points in time with a simple message.

 ### What is it useful for?
 *Horologist* can be used for any timing-related tasks.
-For example, you can use it to calculate effort-times; or you could even replace your current time-tracking solution.
+For example, you can use it to calculate effort-times; or you could even replace your current personal time-tracking solution.

 ### What's the interface?
-The interface is rather minimal:
+The interface is rather simple:

 - To mark a point in time:
 ```bash